lpinzari/sql-psql-udy/00_psql_setup/30_uniy_db_sql.md

 We notice that some columns have missing values such as empty strings, for example in the age column there is a line with a missing value `,,` but there is also a space character `, ,`.
 Some columns have single quotes wrapping strings and other columns have trailing spaces `, ,`.

-If we try the import the result is:
+If we try to import the file:

 ```console
 uniy=> \COPY persons(first_name, last_name, dob, gender, age, email) FROM '/Users/ludovicopinzari/persons_sample_db.csv' DELIMITER ',' CSV HEADER;